Saint Paul, Burton on Trent

 - More Info

-You can find us in Saint Paul's Square, adjacent to the Town Hall, and a short walk from Burton-on-Trent railway station.
-Our 123' tower is one of the tallest buildings in Burton, and clearly visible from the passing A38 trunk road.
-Burton, in the English County of Staffordshire, is historically Britain's brewing capital, and legend has it that the first Lord Burton (of the Bass brewing family), who built Saint Paul's, secretly hoped it would become a cathedral when Burton was made a city – alas, neither event happened!
+This magnificent church in Saint Paul's Square is next to the Town Hall, a short walk from Burton-on-Trent railway station.
+The tower is one of the tallest buildings in the town, and clearly visible to travellers on the passing A38 trunk road and the railway.
+Burton, in the English County of Staffordshire, is Britain's brewing capital, and legend has it that the first Lord Burton of the Bass brewing family, who built Saint Paul's, hoped the church would become a cathedral when Burton was made a city.
+It never happened.

-Today we are a small, family-oriented congregation, in the Catholic tradition of the Church of England.
-That means our principal form of worship is the Eucharist (also called the Mass or Holy Communion), and is celebrated with traditional ceremonial and music.
-This is because we believe that when we read the scriptures and share the consecrated bread and wine as Jesus commanded his followers to do, he is still with us in a special way.
-In addition to our regular services we have periodic social events and special courses, and our hall provides a home for a variety of community programmes, including Brownies, Yoga, and a mothers & toddlers group.
-The church is also usually open for visitors Mondays to Fridays between 12.00 noon and 2 pm as well as for regular services on Sundays at 0930, Tuesdays at 0930 and Fridays at 1230.
+Today we are a small, family-oriented congregation in the Catholic tradition of the Church of England.
+That means the principal form of worship is the Mass (Eucharist or Holy Communion) celebrated with traditional ceremonial and music.
+In addition to regular services there are periodic social events and special courses, and the hall provides a home for a variety of community programmes.
+The church is normally open for visitors Mondays to Fridays between 12 noon and 2 pm as well as for regular services on Sundays at 0930, Tuesdays at 0930 and Fridays at 1230.

 Historic records for Saint Paul's have been deposited at Staffordshire Record Office, where they are available for consultation by the public.
 These consist of the parish registers of baptisms 1874-1967, marriages 1874-1977 and banns of marriage 1892-1946 and 1973-1983.
 More recent records remain with the church.
 Please contact the record office in the first instance about records from these periods.